Shambhala Teachings

 Dharma Study Group Kalamazoo: the Shambhala teachings

-In our current online format, we study original teaching seminars by Trungpa Rinpoche and his Vajra Regent, Osel Tendzin related to these Shambhala teachings.
-As much as possible, we intend to practice these oral instructions and skillful means in the manner that they were originally presented in the 1970s and 1980s, drawing on original seminars and public talks on the Chogyam Trungpa Digital Library timeline (Narop Institute) and the Vajra Regent Osel Tendzin Libray and Archive Vajra Regent Ösel Tendzin.
-There are many public seminars and single talk available online on the Naropa Digital Library, the Vajra Regent Osel Tendzin websites, and the Chronicles of Chogyam Trungpa website (see Resource section of this website).
+In our current online format, we study original teaching seminars by Trungpa Rinpoche and his Vajra Regent Osel Tendzin related to these Shambhala teachings.
+As much as possible, we intend to practice these oral instructions and skillful means in the manner that they were presented in the 1970s and 1980s, drawing on original seminars and public talks on the Chogyam Trungpa Digital Library website Home - Chogyam Trungpa Digital Library and the Vajra Regent Osel Tendzin Library and Archives https://www.vajraregent.org.
+There are many public seminars and single talk available online on the Naropa Digital Library, the Vajra Regent Osel Tendzin websites, and the Chronicles of Chogyam Trungpa website https://www.chronicleproject.com.
+These are also listed in the Resources section of this website Links and Other Resources - Dharma Study Group Kazoo

 Some of these seminars are available as audio, some as video, some with streaming text, and some with transcripts.
 There are also several books by Trungpa Rinopoche on the Shambhala teachings which we make use of in our study.
-In past years, when we had in-person programs, we taught and studied the Shambhala Training levels and advanced programs in their original form, as weekend programs, several times over.
+In past years, when we had in-person programs, we taught and studied the Shambhala Training levels and advanced programs in their original form, as in-person weekend programs, several times over.
 Following are some of the source materials for such study and practice.

-The Shambhala teachings, recommended online seminars and single talks on the Chogyam Trungpa Digital Library at Naropa University website:
+The Shambhala teachings, recommended online seminars and single talks:

---University of Colorado Public Talk, "Basic Goodness", Chogyam Trungpa Rinpoche
+University of Colorado Public Talk, "Basic Goodness", Chogyam Trungpa Rinpoche

 Home - Chogyam Trungpa Digital Library

---The Warrior of Shambhala (1979), Chogyam Trungpa Rinpoche, co-taught with the Vajra Regent Osel Tendzin.
+--The Warrior of Shambhala(1979), Chogyam Trungpa Rinpoche, co-taught with the Vajra Regent Osel Tendzin.
 The talks by Trungpa Rinpoche are included on the Naropa website, the others at https://www.vajraregent.org/

---Primordial Confidence, a two talk seminar by the Vajra Regent Osel Tendzin given in Chicago, 1988.
+--Primordial Confidence, a two talk seminar by the Vajra Regent Osel Tendzin given in Chicago, 1988, https://www.vajraregent.org

 The Shambhala Teachings, books:

-These books on the Shambhala teachings by Trungpa Rinpoche (through Shambhala Publications) are all based on talks by him, are generally available, and are recommended.
+These books on the Shambhala teachings by Trungpa Rinpoche (through Shambhala Publications) all based on talks by him, are generally available, and are recommended.
 They include:

 --Shambhala, Sacred Path of the Warrior.
 This book draws on many of Trungpa Rinpoche's Shambhala teachings, including the Warrior of Shambhala seminar (1979) and other teachings given to senior students.
 For audio teachings related to this book, see the Naropa Digital Libray website and the websites related to the Vajra Regent Osel Tendzin; links are above.